On This Page

 Brandon Reilly

-Brandon Reilly is the leader of Manatt’s Privacy and Data Security practice and is recognized globally for his work in privacy and cyber law and as a “Top 40 Under 40,” “Top Cyber,” and “Top Artificial Intelligence” lawyer in California.
-A trusted go-to advisor on privacy, data governance, data security and AI issues for a sophisticated client base, Brandon is skilled at developing business-focused privacy and security frameworks aimed at maximizing data asset value and mitigating future enforcement and litigation risk.
+A trusted go-to advisor on privacy, data strategy, data security and artificial intelligence (AI) issues for a sophisticated client base, Brandon is skilled at developing business-focused privacy and security frameworks aimed at maximizing data asset value and mitigating future enforcement and litigation risk.
 His practice spans legal and consulting disciplines, including strategic advice, regulatory compliance, transactions, government policy, security compliance and procedures, data breach responses, litigation, and government investigations and enforcement actions.

 In the compliance area, Brandon advises clients on proactively orienting their operations to all manner of federal, state and international laws and regulations, including: